Board of Trustees

 Ann currently supports the Social Enterprise Investment Fund as a member of the fund’s external panel and its Reach and Audit committees.
 Until January 2016 Ann supported the £60m CDFA Regional Growth Fund programme, formerly as a member of its external investment panel and from September to December 2015 as the panel’s liaison with delivery partners.
 Ann retired from full time employment in late 2013, having spent the previous 12 years working at the Key Fund, a social investor in the north of England.
 For eight of those 12 years Ann led the staff team at Key Fund as Chief Executive Officer and was also Company Secretary.
 Previous to 2001 Ann spent time in resource management/administration including periods in manufacturing, agriculture, HM Services and education.
 She was a director of the CDFA for 6 years and has spent time as a school governor.
 She now concentrates her business commitment to Access, bringing her wealth of experience on providing appropriate lending to social enterprises at different stages of growth to Access as it develops its Growth Fund.

-Ann is a member of Access's Audit and Risk Committee, Access's Reach Working Group and the Joint Investment Committee.
+Ann is a member of Access's Audit and Risk Committee and the Joint Investment Committee.

 Martin Rich is the Co-founder and Executive Director of Future-Fit Foundation, a non-profit focused on creating a truly sustainable future.
 Before this he spent seven years as Sales Director of Social Finance Limited where he focused primarily on developing the investor base for social impact investments and also served as a member of the Asset Allocation Working Group for the G7 Social Investment Task Force.
 Martin previously spent over 12 years in international investment banking working on structured finance products for UBS, JPMorgan and HSBC.
 He has a passion for sustainable development and poverty relief and is engaged in a range of trustee, investment committee and advisory roles, including as a member of the Social Investment Business Assets and Liabilities Committee, helping to oversee the investments of the Futurebuilders and Modernisation funds.